Robinlovelace/robinlovelace.website/_posts/2015-02-01-leaflet-r-package.md

 `leaflet()` function call.

-That was quite a painless process that would many more lines of code if you were to JavaScript.
-But not as painless as the bicycle trip itself, which involved few lines of code still: 0!
+That was quite a painless process that would many more lines of code if you were to use JavaScript.
+But not as painless as the bicycle trip itself, which involved fewer lines of code still: 0!
 This can be seen in the following video.

 <iframe width="420" height="315" src="//www.youtube.com/embed/6a8QLiC4LV8" frameborder="0" allowfullscreen></iframe>